awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

    You should see the PHP information page\.
 If you are unable to see the PHP information page, check that the security group you are using contains a rule to allow HTTP \(port 80\) traffic\.
 For more information, see [Add rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.

-1. \(Optional\) If your directives did not accomplish the tasks you were expecting them to, or if you just want to verify that your directives completed without errors, examine the output log file at `/var/log/cloud-init-output.log` and look for error messages in the output\.
+1. \(Optional\) If your directives did not accomplish the tasks you were expecting them to, or if you just want to verify that your directives completed without errors, [connect to the instance](AccessingInstances.md), examine the output log file \(`/var/log/cloud-init-output.log`\), and look for error messages in the output\.
 For additional debugging information, you can add the following line to your directives:

    ```
    output : { all : '| tee -a /var/log/cloud-init-output.log' }